Meet the Boeings: How Futuristic Visions in Postwar America Helped Bring Light Rail to San Francisco

 With few rail transit vehicle manufacturers to choose from in the 1970s, San Francisco and Boston turned to the Boeing-Vertol company, primarily an aerospace manufacturer, to build an LRV that could serve the atypical needs of both cities’ rail systems.
 Unfortunately, the design compromises made to meet that goal resulted in the Boeing LRVs suffering from continual mechanical problems.

-After only 18 years (half of the typical fleet lifespan of more than 30 years), Muni began to replace the Boeing trains and introduced the silver and red LRVs, manufactured by AnsaldoBreda, that Muni riders know today.
+After only 18 years (half of the typical fleet lifespan of more than 30 years), Muni began a program to phase out the Boeings and replace them with the silver and red LRVs, manufactured by AnsaldoBreda, that Muni riders know today.
+Breda cars began arriving in the mid-1990s and by the end of the decade, the Boeings were a rarer sight on the streets.

 A passenger and his furry friend approach a Breda train on Taraval Street near Ocean Beach in 1996.